 Call Lifeline on 13 11 14

 13 11 14 is a confidential telephone crisis support service available 24/7 from a landline, payphone or mobile.
 Anyone across Australia experiencing a personal crisis or thinking about suicide can contact Lifeline.
 Regardless of age, gender, ethnicity, religion or sexual orientation, our trained volunteers are ready to listen, provide support and referrals.

 Lifeline answers around 170,000 calls every year from Queenslanders needing crisis support and suicide prevention services.

 We look forward to continuing to work with UnitingCare.

 - Choose a Campaign

-- Send us a message at the check-out page where/which area you would like to make a difference.
+- Send us a message at the check-out page where/in which area you would like to make a difference.

 We believe that a holistic approach to research, treatments and care are required.
-One Light Charity raises funds and supports patients and family in the following areas:
+One Light Charity raises funds and supports patients and families in the following areas: